How modern slavery accountability gives you a competitive edge

-In addition to the primary concern of contributing to human rights abuses, forced labour also poses a significant reputational risk for modern businesses navigating supply chain networks.
+In addition to the primary concern of contributing to human rights abuses, forced labor also poses a significant reputational risk for modern businesses navigating supply chain networks.
 To decrease the ramifications of modern slavery reputational risks, companies must take a proactive approach to managing their supply chain and building transparent relationships with suppliers.

 Modern slavery refers to serious exploitative situations where individuals are unable to leave work, either due to coercion, deception or threats.
 It is often used as an umbrella term to describe human trafficking, servitude, descent-based slavery, debt bondage, forced marriage and forced labor.
 Worldwide approximately 40 million people are trapped in modern slavery.
 Out of this number, one in four are children and almost three-quarters are women and girls.